smartmate/apps/examples/vacationsApprovalGCloudFunciton/README.md

 ## Setup GCloud Functions Project

-In order to setup a GCloud Funtion you need to install the `gcloud cli` You can do it following this official guide: https://cloud.google.com/sdk/docs/downloads-interactive?hl=en
+In order to setup a GCloud Function you need to install the `gcloud cli` You can do it following this official guide: https://cloud.google.com/sdk/docs/downloads-interactive?hl=en

 Once you have install the `gcloud cli` you can connect it with a project running: